 Week 2: Recording Birds

-The final deadline to complete any outstanding activities and self-study components is 07/12/2021.
+The final deadline to complete any outstanding activities and self-study components is 2 weeks after the assignment due date.

 The course includes:

 - 45-minute interactive weekly Zoom workshops to connect with the tutor and other participants

 - Expert tuition for which the Field Studies Council is renowned